 The French-Spanish border runs across Catalonia and Languedoc-Roussillon, and not across Catalonia and Valencia.
 Catalonia's average market share in all the 269 regions in our sample is 1.5 percent.
-Given how close Catalonia is geographically and culturally to Languedoc-Roussillon and Valencia, it is not surprising that these two markets be specially important for Catalan exporters.
+Given how close Catalonia is geographically and culturally to Languedoc-Roussillon and Valencia, it is not surprising that these two markets be specially important for Catalon exporters.
 Indeed, the normalized share of Catalonia in the Languedoc-Roussillon market is well above one, 1.79, implying that $1.79 \times 1.5 = 2.7$ percent of all the spending of Languedoc-Roussillon is on products that come from Catalonia.
 Yet Catalonia's normalized share of the Valencia market is almost three times larger than this, 5.21, implying that $5.21 \times 1.5 = 7.9$ percent of all the spending of Valencia is on products that come from Catalonia.
 To what extent is this difference caused by the French-Spanish border?
 What would have happened if this border were southwest of Catalonia instead of north?
-How much would Catalonia's share of the Valencia market share of the Valencia market share of the Valencia's share of the Valencia market share were southwest of Catalonia instead of north?
+How much would Catalonia's share of the Languedoc-Roussillon market grow?
 How much would Catalonia's share of the Valencia market shrink?